mohamedashraf-eng/Data-Base-System/README.md

 ___

 ## Overview
-This library is for basic generic data base
+This library is for basic generic data base 100% C Language.

 ### About Project
   * Memory management.